LEADERSHIP

 Branden joined BSC in 2016 as a member of the Artistic Team.
 From 2008–2016, he was the New Works Director and Festival Producing Director at the National Alliance for Musical Theatre (NAMT) where he produced the Festival of New Musicals, launched managed the National Fund for New Musicals and grants for writers, as well as consulted on, spoke about and advocated for new works development internationally.
 He was also a teacher and director at CAP21 and Molloy College, and a freelance dramaturg/consultant.
 Prior to NAMT, Branden worked in education at TDF, house managed the Vineyard Theatre and produced for NYU, SPF, NYMF and FringeNYC.
 He holds a BS and an MA from NYU.
 He is the Board President of Downtown Pittsfield, Inc. and happily lives with his husband and senior dog in a house within walking distance of the theatres.

-Moira O’Sullivan, LITERARY & ARTISTIC CO-ORDINATOR
+Moira O’Sullivan, ARTISTIC ASSOCIATE

 413-499-5446 x103